example42/psick/docs/aws.md

 This `control-repo` has some resources and tools to work with `AWS`.

-In order to have eveyrthing in place for working with `AWS` you need:
+In order to have everything in place for working with `AWS` you need:

   - An account on [AWS](https://aws.amazon.com)
   - Generate a `user` under IAM and create an `ACCESS_KEY_ID` and its `SECRET_ACCESS_KEY`